crownengine/crown/docs/introduction.rst

 	* 3D audio sources with position and range-based attenuation.
 	* Sound groups for bulk volume adjustments.
 	* Audio streaming.
-	* Formats: WAV and OGG.
+	* Formats: WAV, OGG and MP3.

 * Scripting
 	* Integrated Lua runtime can be used to control every aspect of the game.